etnt/stocks/README.md

 ## Google Sheet, AppScript and AppSheet

+### Create sortable columns

+Have a look at this [video](https://youtu.be/yMr-fz7ObFE?si=VTuzY3f3Dfp4VRuE)

+Here we show how to create a filter view of a table so that it can be sorted based on the values in the column of choice.
+By clicking on the column header we can toggle between ascending or descending sort order.

 ### Create a balanced stock portfolio using Google Sheet and AppScript

 Have a look at this [video](https://youtu.be/DV2nnXCDXNk?si=8qfXGwztY7jiBaQz)